furionw/oj/README.md

   - LC 523.
 Continuous Subarray Sum (hash)
   - LC 525.
 Contiguous Array (hash)

+## Duplicate
+  - LC 442.
+Find All Duplicates in an Array
+  - LC 448.
+Find All Numbers Disappeared in an Array
+  - Offer 51. duplicate

 ## Other

   - LC 215.
 Kth Largest Element in an Array (same as Offer  30.
 GetLeastNumbers)